 Finely chop, grate or put the above ingredients in a food processor:

 Place the ingredients into a clean, wide-mouthed mason jar large enough that it fills the jar half (or nearly half) full.
 Transfer to a larger mason jar if your herbs fill nearly to the brim of the jar.

 Cover with apple cider vinegar.
 Keep in mind that all the herbs must be completely submerged in the vinegar.
 If any of the herbs poke above the surface your fire cider may spoil.

 place a piece of wax paper over the opening of the jar, and then fasten the canning jar lid.
 The wax paper prevents the vinegar from rusting the metal lid.

 Label with the date and full ingredient list.

 Store in dark place for 2-4 weeks.

-When it is ready, strain and bottle.
-At this point, if you find it way too intense you may add some honey to taste.
+When it is ready, strain, add some honey to taste, then bottle.
 It does not need to be refrigerated.
-However, you may keep in the fridge to prolong the life of the vinegar.
+However, you may keep in the fridge to prolong the shelf life.
 Unrefrigerated it lasts about 10 months.
 You may use the spent herbs in a stir fry or add to sauerkraut.